Andrewmh71/ROB421/README.md

 - [Add Initial video showing finished robot and movement]

 # Features
+## Supplemental Artefacts:
+- Miguel Garspa's Artefacts
+    -
+-Andrew Dillon's Artefacts:
+  _Focus of facial recognition aspects of the movement 1.)
+Isolates single user and only mirrors that user:
+  2.)
+Checks to see if it is an authorized user, only then it would copy movements 3.) would look register the emotion of the user and attempt to overwrite the current expression on the robot

+-Andrew Hiser's Artefacts:
+  -
+-Connor Rozenberger's Artefacts:
+  -
+-Daniel McVay's Artefacts:
+  -

 ## General Robot Facts
 - Using 1/2 cameras to pose match and copy shown movement in all 3 coordinate directions when compared to the standard 2 directions